The Loss Of Poland

-After the war Vladic (now known locally as Ron Pye) settled in Haddington and married.
+After the war Vladic (now known locally as Ron Pye) settled in Haddington and married a local girl, Jean.
 He found work as a clock repairer but had to cycle all over East Lothian in search of such work.
 His endeavours brought their reward and he eventually came to own a jeweller’s business in the town.
-When the Berlin Wall came down and relations improved sufficiently between East and West, Vladic was able to visit Poland again and finally to return there to remarry and settle.
+When the Berlin Wall came down and relations improved sufficiently between East and West, Vladic was able to visit Poland again and, some years after Jean had died, finally to return there to remarry and settle.

 Wladyslaw Niedochodowicz: Second Lieutenant of Artillery